R-Varun/Sentimeter/README.md

 # Junior Design Team 7318

 ## What's here
-- Front End work for Sentimeter web application
+- Our full application for Sentimeter (Excluding Database Services)

 ## What you need to get started
 - NodeJS 8 or higher